 Rarely, fainting may warn of a problem with the heart or the circulatory system.
 Some health issues that may cause a person to pass out after orgasm include:

-A person’s risk of a serious heart problem is higher if they:
+A person’s risk of a serious heart problem is

 - are 70 years of age or older